Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 > This translates into [entity] addresses between 0 and 9,998 in data frames.

-The openhab modbus binding uses entity addresses when referring to modbus entities.
+The openhab modbus binding uses data frame entity addresses when referring to modbus entities.
 That is, the entity address configured in modbus binding is passed to modbus protocol frame as-is.
 For example, modbus slave definition with `start=3`, `length=2` and `type=holding` will read modbus entities with the following numbers 40004 and 40005.

 ## Many modbus binding slaves for single physical slave